getify/fasy/README.md

 }
 ```

 Unfortunately, aside from being more verbose, this "fix" is fairly limited.
 It really only works for `map(..)` and not for something like `filter(..)`.
-Also, since it assumes concurrency, there's no way to do the iterations serially (for any of various reasons).
+Also, as that fix assumes concurrency, there's no good way to do the FP-style iterations serially.

 With **fasy**, you can do either concurrent or serial iterations of asynchronous operations: